Finding the right property through our in-house housing brokerage

 - Shortly before the move, the family decided the property was not suitable for their son.

-Anyone who has been involved in sourcing housing for people with learning disabilities and autism will be familiar complex situations like this.
+Anyone who has been involved in sourcing housing for people with learning disabilities and autism will be familiar with complex situations like this.
 They’re commonplace.

 That is why, in what we believe is unique in the learning disability sector, Dimensions is now employing specialist housing brokers as part of our nationwide offer to respond to referrals of people with support and housing needs.